 Speaking about: Gifted Student Personalit(ies)

-The National Society for the Gifted and Talented (NSGT) recognized Dr. Gallagher as its Person of Significance for 2016, describing her as a “transformational leader in curriculum design for gifted and talented students.”
+The National Society for the Gifted and Talented (NSGT) recognized Dr. Gallagher as its Person of SIGnificance for 2016, describing her as a “transformational leader in curriculum design for gifted and talented students.”
 She is the recipient of both the Distinguished Service Award and the James J. Gallagher Award for Advocacy from the North Carolina Association for Gifted and Talented for “her outstanding contributions to the education of the gifted and talented; for her lifetime advocacy for gifted learners at the district and national levels, as a scholar, teacher, author, professor, consultant, and parent; and for her service as a former Board member of NCAGT and NAGC.”
-She also received the Provost’s Award for Teaching Excellence from UNC Charlotte and the Article of the Year Award from NAGC.
+She also received the Provost’s Award for Teaching Excellence from UNC Charlotte and the Gifted Child Quarterly Paper of the Year Award from NAGC.
+She is a nine-time winner of the NAGC Award for Exemplary Curriculum, based on her work in Problem-Based Learning.

 Hari Koduru